-You seldom see the term large dice, but you will see large chop and small dice rather frequently.
-Dice can also refer to cutting vegetable into cubes of a specific size while chop is less precise.
-In general, chop is more casual and has more leeway while dice is more specific.
+Dice can also refer to cutting vegetable into cubes of a specific size, while chop is less precise.
+In general, chop is more casual and has more leeway, while dice is more specific.

 From left to right, above: large chop, medium chop, small chop (diced), and minced.

 How Big is a Dice?
 How Small is a Mince?